OUGenomics/Bioinformatics-ARET-July2018/Prerequisites/readme.md

 https://docs.docker.com/docker-for-windows/install/

-You will be asked to to log into your account before you can download the installer.
+You will be asked to log into your account before you can download the installer.

 ![login first](https://github.com/OUGenomics/Bioinformatics-ARET-July2018/blob/master/images/docker_login_before_Download.PNG)